 Vineeth left his lush job at IBM and took on the mantle of Co-Founder.
 I started relearning Python and resurrected my passion for Mathematics.
 If I was going to provide users an AI-enabled investing platform, I didn’t want to be the CEO who didn’t understand the jargon and spoke gibberish.

-We made a powerpoint presentation.
+We made a PowerPoint presentation.
 We hired our first three coding ninjas to help us build a prototype.
 We stayed foolish, intermittently hungry, and always passionate.
-And our PPT went places.
+And our PPT went to places.
 With every angel investor we met, we learned, tweaked, and made better.
 We shook off all the jibes and raised eyebrows and got very British with our poker faces.